ExeClim/Isca/docs/source/modules/mixedlayer.rst

     eff_heat_capacity * dTs/dt = - corrected_flux

-Optional Q-flux
+Optional q-flux
 ^^^^^^^^^^^^^^^^^^^^
 The slab ocean model only communicates between grid-boxes in the vertical (i.e. air-sea exchange) but does not represent any horizontal transport (i.e. no north-south or east-west communications between grid cells).
 An idealised horizontal transport can be included using an ocean heat flux (q-flux).
 Atmospheric heat transport is more realistic with an ocean heat transport.

-To create a qflux file, run a prescribed run (i.e. a control) using either observations, AMIP or similar.
-The prescribed SST field and the surface fluxes (from this control run) are then used to compute the Q-flux by running the offline python script: ``src/extra/python/scripts/calculate_qflux/calculate_qflux.py``.
+To create a q-flux file, run a prescribed run (i.e. a control) using either observations, AMIP or similar.
+The prescribed SST field and the surface fluxes (from this control run) are then used to compute the q-flux by running the offline python script: ``src/extra/python/scripts/calculate_qflux/calculate_qflux.py``.
 This script produces a .nc file which is then passed into the model
 (``qflux_file_name``).

-See Q-flux options below for namelist options.
+See q-flux options below for namelist options.
 Note that the q-flux is only relevant for slab ocean experiments (not fixed or prescribed SST runs).
-Also note that if the MiMA radiation code is used then the
-Q-flux is implemented following Merlis et al 2013 [MerlisEtAl2013]_
+Also note that if the MiMA radiation code is used then the q-flux is implemented following Merlis et al 2013 [MerlisEtAl2013]_

-More information on the method for Q-flux can be found in Russel et al 1985 [RusselEtAl1985]_
+More information on the method for q-flux can be found in Russel et al 1985 [RusselEtAl1985]_

 Namelist options